digipres/publications/ipres/ipres-2018/papers/the-evolution-of-digital-preservation-at-the-getty-research-inst.md

   of waiting for some magical day when we have all the time, staffing, and expertise to give our full attention and care to each filestream."'
 creators:
-- Schroffel, Laura
+- Laura Schroffel
-- Wang, Lorain
+- Lorain Wang
-- Soleau , Teresa
+- Teresa Soleau
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:923614/download
 grand_parent: iPRES